-The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 2.5.
-Temporal disaggregation is based on the GENEMIS tables (Ebel et al., 1997), using a GNFR to SNAP matrix.
-The VOC and PM split, the vertical distribution of area sources, and the emission strength per hour are calculated within the EURAD-IM CTM with the distribution profiles provided with the CAMS-REG-AP\v4.2/2017 inventory (Kuenen et al, 2022).
-The VOC and PM split depends on source category and country, the vertical distribution only on the source category.
-For the temporal distribution of emissions monthly, weekly and daily profiles depending on source category are used.
+The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 2.6.1.
+The VOC and PM split, the vertical distribution of area sources, and the emission strength per hour are calculated within the EURAD-IM CTM with the distribution profiles provided with the CAMS-REG-AP_v4.2/2017 inventory (Kuenen et al., 2022).
+The VOC and PM split depends on source category and country, the vertical distribution only depends on the source category.
+The CAMS-TEMPO (Guevara et al., 2021) profiles are used for the annual, monthly, weekly and daily distribution of emissions.

 Biogenic emissions and NOx emissions from soil are calculated within the EURAD-IM CTM with the Model of Emissions of Gases and Aerosols from Nature (MEGAN) (Guenther et al., 2012).
-Fire emissions are taken into account using hourly data from the Global Fire Assimilation System Version 1.2 (GFASv1.2) product (Kaiser et al., 2012).
+Fire emissions are considered using hourly data from the Global Fire Assimilation System Version 1.2 (GFASv1.2) product (Kaiser et al., 2012).
 Zero fire emissions are assumed for D+2 and D+3 forecasts.